634 Nedderman Hall

 - International applicants and applicants whose native language is not English will need to take the Test of English as a Foreign Language (TOEFL) and score at least 80 with no area score of less than 20, or take the International English Language Testing System (IELTS) exam and score at least 6.5 in all areas.

-- Currently, the GRE requirement is waived for all applicants, due to circumstances related to the pandemic.
+- Currently, the GRE requirement is waived for all applicants.

 - In general, an applicant who graduated with a Bachelor's degree from an accredited U.S. institution within the last five years with a GPA of 3.2 or better on a 4.0 scale, and/or who is currently conducting professional work in related fields should contact the MSDS graduate advisors about the possibility of a GRE waiver.